How easy is it to amend the U.S. Constitution?

 Today’s lesson is here today, gone tomorrow.
 Subscribe to our archive and use today’s class starter anytime.

-Our searchable archive of over 1000 lessons to build U.S. government and politics content knowledge and skills.
+Over 1000 amazing civics and AP Government lessons tagged and searchable by topic; plus activities, games, reviews, and more.
 Cancel at any time.
 Use promo code SIGNMEUP at checkout to get the first month of our monthly subscription for free!